mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/run.md

 ---
-title: Run the app
+title: Run the mobile app
-heading: "Running the Mattermost App"
+heading: "Run the Mattermost mobile app"
 description: "Mattermost provides a set of scripts to help you run the app for different platforms.
 Learn about them here."
 date: 2018-05-20T11:35:32-04:00
 weight: 2